borkdude/clojure-overstapservice/Alternatief.md

    :body (:remote-addr request)})
 ```

 The namespace, which is the scope for this handler, is not dependent upon the Ring library.
-The only thing we need to know is what a request in Ring should look like, i.e. which keys we may expect in the hashmap, and which keys we ought to return in order to return a valid response.
-All that is happening between request and response is nothing other than computations with normal hashmaps.
+The only thing we need to know is what a request in Ring should look like, i.e. which keys we may expect in the hashmap, and which keys we ought to return in order to yield a valid response.
+All that is happening between the request and the response is nothing else than computations with normal hashmaps.
 This surely is a lot more simple that working with `HttpServletRequest` and `HttpServletResponse`.

 ## 3. Clojure requires less lines of code

 When using Clojure you do not have to carry the burden of the immense overhead that occurs with object oriented languages.
 Such overhead consists of writing the interface and implementation code to 'protect' your data structures.
-This means that you need less Clojure lines of code than Java liness of code in order to achieve the same result.
+This means that you need less Clojure lines of code than Java lines of code, in order to achieve the same result.

-Another reason why you need to write less lines of code is because Clojure is a _functional programming language_.
+Another reason why you need to write less lines of code is because Clojure is a _functional_ programming language.
 Such languages are known to be more expressive than imperative programming languages.
 For instance, in Clojure you do not have to write loops or iterations for computations on collections.
 All you have to do is to apply _higher order_ functions, such as  map, filter, and reduce to your collections.

-Of course, as of version 8, the Java language already incorporated features such as lambda's, and higher order functions via the Streams API.
+Of course, as of version 8, the Java language already incorporated functional features such as lambda's, and higher order functions via the Streams API.
+But there's more.
 Because of the fact that Clojure is a lisp, you can prevent writing boilerplate code by using _macro's_.
 These are functions that are executed at compile time, and that accept expressions as arguments.
 Expressions are being represented as data, that you can also transform using Clojure functions.
-All this amounts to code-generation, so you daon't have to write the boilerplate code yourself.
+All this amounts to code-generation, so you don't have to write the boilerplate code yourself.

 The website [TodoBackend](http://www.todobackend.com/) contains several different implementations of the Todo-list API.
-You can also use it to compare languges.
+You can also use it to compare languages.
 When comparing the Clojure implementation with Java 7 and 8, we see the following:

 * Clojure: 168 lines of Clojure (including build configuration)
 * Java 7 + Spring MVC:  555 lines of XML, 228 Java lines of code, 56 lines of Groovy